GongtingPeng/Spark/README.md

 Using the same training data, we instead applied a regularized logistic regression.
 SVM focuses on finding the separating plane that maximizes the distance of the closest points to the margin, whereas Logistic Regression maximizing the probability of the data (i.e. the further it lies away from the hyperplane the better).^[1]

+In addition to a normal logistic regression, we used a linear combination of L1 and L2 regularization, i.e. Elastic Net, to prevent the model from overfitting.
+Since LASSO (L1) tend to select only one significant coefficients the other, EN adds in the penalty from Ridge Regression (L2) that helps to overcome the disadvantages.

 ^[1] http://www.cs.toronto.edu/~kswersky/wp-content/uploads/svm_vs_lr.pdf

 ```python